veegishx/digital-garden/src/posts/internet-users-of-dodoland-community-meetup-2.md

 ---
 author: Veegish Ramdani
-title: Internet users of dodoland community meetup 2
+title: 'Internet users of dodoland community meetup #2'
 description: Internet users of dodoland community meets up at the University of Mauritius to introduce students to Github & SSH
 date: '2017-11-25'
 categories: